466th Air Expeditionary Group

-The 466th Air Expeditionary Group of the United States Air Force was a personnel administration group for individual and group Air Force augmentees in Afghanistan.
-This included "joint expeditionary tasking" airmen, airmen whose units are assigned to a headquarters other than the one from United States Air Force during their deployment.
+The 466th Air Expeditionary Group of the United States Air Force appears in the mid-2020s to be administering mobilizations of Air National Guard service members for Continental United States homeland security missions.

+During the 2010s it was a personnel administration group for individual and group Air Force augmentees in Afghanistan.
+This included "joint expeditionary tasking" airmen, who were assigned to non-United States Air Force units during their deployment.
 It also includes individual augmentees assigned to joint organizations.
 The group was headquartered at Al Udeid Air Base, Qatar since 2014, when it moved from the Transit Center at Manas.
 The group provides a lifeline, referred to as a "Blue Line' back to the Air Force.
 Two squadrons that were part of the group, the 466th and 966th Air Expeditionary Squadrons were located in Afghanistan in early 2014.

 The 466th's mission was formerly performed by the now inactive 755th Air Expeditionary Group.